slhck/image-to-ics/README.md

 - Click the "Convert" button
 - Download the resulting ICS file

+1. **Enter your OpenAI API Key** in the field at the top and click "Set API Key".
+2. **Upload your images** by dragging them into the dropzone, clicking to select, or pasting from the clipboard.
+3. *(Optional)* **Provide extra context for event parsing** in the new input field below the image upload.
+This can include information such as language, time format, or any other relevant details.
+If provided, this context will be sent to the LLM as: `The user has specified additional context for the events: YOUR_CONTEXT_HERE`.
+4. Click **Convert to ICS** to process your images and download the resulting ICS file.

 ## Behind the scenes

 The image is processed by an LLM to extract the events.
 The LLM used is the default OpenAI vision model.